 - About variable and configurations to make your packages dynamic and resilient to changes in environments

-- About the features in BIDS and Integration Services that help you troubleshoot a package
+- About the features in VSDT and Integration Services that help you troubleshoot a package

 - How to deploy and manage packages effectively

-- How to write scripts so that you can go beyond the built-in tasks, data sources and destinations, and transformations, as well as building and using custom components
+- How to write scripts so that you can go beyond the built-in tasks and explore the possibilities of creating custom tasks, data sources, destinations, and transformations

 - Best practices that will make it easier to develop and maintain a package over its entire life cycle